Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 You can alter the radius that a bone has by selecting the head, body or tail parts of a bone while in Edit Mode, and then press :kbd:`Alt-S` and move the mouse left or right.
 This will make the selected bone fatter or thinner without altering the thickness of the Bone Envelope volume.
-See figure 32.

 .. figure:: /images/TR-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg

-   Figure 32 - four Armature Bones all using Envelope Weight.
+   Four Armature Bones all using Envelope Weight.

    The 1st with a default radius value, the three others with differing Tail, Head, and Body radius values.

 You can also alter the bone radius by selecting the tail or head of the bone you wish to alter and switching to Edit Mode, then navigate to :menuselection:`Properties Editor --> Bone --> Deform --> Radius Section` and entering new values for the *Tail* and *Head* fields.
-(See figure 33).

 .. figure:: /images/TS-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg

-   Figure 33 - :menuselection:`Properties Editor --> Bone --> Deform --> Radius Section`
+   Deform Radius Section

-   head and tail fields highlighted.
+   Head and tail fields highlighted.

 .. note::